szymtur/just-test-it/README.md

 # JustTestIt Framework

-`JustTestIt` is a lightweight and simple unit testing framework for JavaScript, designed to make writing and running tests easy.
-It provides clear logging of test results and supports basic assertions such as `toBe`, `toBeTruthy`, and `toNotThrow`.
+`JustTestIt` is a lightweight JavaScript unit testing framework designed to make writing and running tests simple and straightforward.
+It provides clear logging of test results and supports basic assertions such as `toBe`, `toBeTruthy`, `toNotThrow` and others.
 It’s perfect for projects where you don’t need the overhead of large, complex testing frameworks.

-`JustTestIt` allows you to manage your tests and organize them into `test suites` Additionally, it supports a debug mode that provides detailed information about errors.
+`JustTestIt` allows managing and organizing tests into `test suites`.
+Additionally, it supports a debug mode that provides detailed information about errors.

 ***